morrisonak/Remix-Shadcn-Portfolio/README.md

 # Remix-Shadcn-Template

-Welcome to the **Remix-Shadcn-Template**!
-This project serves as a template for building modern web applications using Remix, ShadCN UI components, and other popular technologies.
+Welcome to the **Remix shadcn engineer portfolio**!
+This project serves as a template for building profesional portfolio using Remix, shadcn, and other popular technologies.

 ## Table of Contents